raul23/pyebooktools/README.rst

   ebooktools -h

-which will show you the description of the project and general description of each subcommand without showing the subcommand options.
+which will show you the project description and description of each subcommand without showing the subcommand options.

 In the subsections below, you will find a definition for each of the